How do I get low-income internet?

 Affordable Connectivity Program

 At the end of 2021, the Federal Communications Commission (FCC) introduced the new Affordable Connectivity Program (replacing the old Emergency Broadband Benefit program) to help low-income households afford internet for work, school, and healthcare needs.
-It comes with up to $30 per month towards internet service for qualifying households (up to $75 per month for households on tribal lands).
+It came with up to $30 per month towards internet service for qualifying households (up to $75 per month for households on tribal lands).

 Do I qualify for the Affordable Connectivity Program?